 What is an ERP and how does it work?

-ERP is a business approach to management emerged around 30 years ago as an idea for manufacturers according to which any given company should streamline core processes such as goods producing or services delivering.
+ERP is a business approach to management that emerged around 30 years ago as an idea for manufacturers according to which any given company should streamline core processes such as goods-producing or services delivery.
 Later, the idea spread to other industries, so now ERP is a viable part of any relatively successful brand.

 Let’s answer the first part of the mentioned question: what is an ERP and how does it work?
 Definitions vary between industries and vendors because each software provider tries to convince clients that its vision is the only right.
 But we will use unbiased sources such as Webopedia.
 It mentions the «software consisting of connected applications which handle business operations and automate back-office tasks».
 Generally, enterprise resource planning software company develops products with similar characteristics: